-James F. Dinning - Mr. Jim Dinning is currently Chairman of the Board for Russel Metals Inc. and Zag Bank Inc., has been Chair of the Board of Western Financial Group Inc. and Liquor Stores North America Ltd. Prior to 1997, Mr. Dinning held several key positions during his 11 years as a member of the Legislative Assembly in Alberta, including Provincial Treasurer from 1992 to 1997.
+James F. Dinning - In addition to chairing the Board of Western, Mr. Dinning is chair (and member of the audit committees) of Russel Metals Inc. and Zag Bank as well as two other private companies.
+He was Chair of the board of Western Financial Group Inc., a company engaged in insurance and investment from 2005 to 2017 when the company was sold to Wawanesa.
+Prior to 1997, Mr. Dinning held several key positions during his 11 years as a member of the Legislative Assembly in Alberta, including Provincial Treasurer from 1992 to 1997.
 In 2015, Mr. Dinning became a Member of the Order of Canada and was installed as a Fellow of the Institute of Corporate Directors.
 He is Chancellor Emeritus of the University of Calgary following his four year tenure as Chancellor.
-Mr. Dinning has a B.Comm. from Queens University.

 Willard Yuill - Willard Yuill is the Chairman and Chief Executive Officer of The Monarch Corporation.
 He is a Director of Shaw Communications Inc. and is Chairman of their Human Resources and Compensation Committee.
 Mr. Yuill is Chair and Chief Executive Officer of Monarch Ventures Inc., a Canadian private equity company and CSH International Inc., a United States private equity company.
-Mr. Yuill is currently a Trustee of the St. Andrew's College Foundation.
+Mr. Yuill is on the Board of Governor of St. Andrew's College Foundation.
 He is a former Director of Western Financial Group, the Alberta Economic Development Authority and the Medicine Hat Exhibition and Stampede Ltd. and he is past Chair of the Alberta chapter of the World Presidents Organization.
-Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge and is a recent inductee into the 2017 Calgary Business Hall of Fame.
+Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge.

 Robert Espey - Mr. Espey has held a variety of senior management roles across a diverse group of industry sectors including manufacturing, international consulting, and the Canadian military.
-Mr. Espey is currently President and Chief Executive Officer of Parkland Fuel Corporation and holds a Bachelor of Engineering (Mechanical) from Royal Military College and a Masters in Business Administration from the University of Western Ontario.
+Mr. Espey holds a Bachelor of Engineering (Mechanical) from Royal Military College and a Masters in Business Administration from the University of Western Ontario.